 Dr. Ellis has taught courses in public relations, cross-cultural communication, advertising, organizational communication and leadership at the undergraduate and graduate level in the Department of Communication and Journalism since 2011.
 She currently serves as President for the board of trustees of the Public Relations Society of America (PRSA) Foundation and as faculty adviser to the Lipscomb Public Relations Student Society of America (PRSSA) chapter.
 She is also a fellow of The Plank Center for Leadership in Public Relations and a board member for the Commission on Public Relations Education (CPRE).

 Her research in intercultural competence assesses how senior leaders at multinational corporations design, implement and execute diversity and inclusion practices and the necessary training and education needed.
 Her research has been supported by the Institute for Public Relations and the Arthur W. Page Society.
 Her global knowledge includes experiences in Hong Kong, Finland, South Africa and Qatar teaching, researching and exploring models of organizational culture, cultural competence and intercultural communication.

-A native of Memphis, she holds a bachelor's degree from Tennessee State University and master's degree from Middle Tennessee State University - both in communication/journalism, holds a certification in workforce diversity and inclusion awarded by UCLA and the National Organization for Workforce Diversity, and holds a doctoral degree from the Global Executive Doctor of Education program at the University of Southern California.
+Dr. Ellis has a bachelor's degree from Tennessee State University and a master's degree from Middle Tennessee State University - both in communication/journalism, holds a certification in workforce diversity and inclusion from UCLA and the National Organization for Workforce Diversity, and holds a doctoral degree from the Global Executive Doctor of Education program at the University of Southern California.